-Covid 19 coronavirus: 'Civil disobedience' says Brian Tamaki as worshippers flock to Destiny Church service
+Covid 19 coronavirus: Destiny Church service 'civil disobedience' Brian Tamaki says

 The remainder of Tamaki's flock are attending a drive-in service, watching the proceedings on big screens set up in the carpark.

-Williamson said said people were asked to keep their car windows up and were not allowed to get out of their cars.
+Williamson said people were asked to keep their car windows up and were not allowed to get out of their cars.
 Marshalls were patrolling the car park to make sure people complied.

-Well over 100 cars have filled the car park with many spilling out onto Druces Rd.
+More than 100 cars have filled the car park, and others are spilling out onto Druces Rd.
 They're being encouraged to honk their horns during the singing.

 While those in the car park are remaining in their cars, people parked on Druces Rd are out of their cars dancing and singing.
 They don't appear to be mingling with people from other cars.

-Other Destiny Church branches are holding similar car park services, streaming Tamaki's message.
+Other Destiny Church branches are holding similar carpark services, streaming Tamaki's message.

 A church spokesman said a number of people from other branches had turned up to Druces Rd.